 Responsibility, when properly understood, is one of the most exciting, powerful, and joyful principles we have to create our ideal lives.

-The people who take the least responsibility for their circumstances and results have the least power and ability to improve them.
-Likewise, those who take the most responsibility have the greatest power and ability to improve their circumstances and results.
+The people who take the least responsibility for their results have the least power to improve them.
+Likewise, those who take the most responsibility have the greatest power to improve their results.

 Until we accept responsibility, we have no power to change anything because we have no power over our circumstances.